CumulusNetworks/docs/content/cumulus-netq-52/Lifecycle-Management/Image-Management.md

 2. Download the NetQ Debian packages needed for upgrade from the {{<exlink url="https://edge.urm.nvidia.com/artifactory/sw-nbu-netq-debian/pool/netq-latest/" text="NetQ repository">}}, selecting the appropriate version and hypervisor/platform.
 Place them in an accessible part of your local network.

 3. Upload the images to the LCM repository.
-This example uploads the two packages (`netq-agent` and `netq-apps`) required for NetQ version 5.1.0 for a NetQ VM running Ubuntu 24.04 with an AMD 64 architecture.
+This example uploads the two packages (`netq-agent` and `netq-apps`) required for NetQ version 5.2.0 for a NetQ VM running Ubuntu 24.04 with an AMD64 architecture.

     ```
-    nvidia@switch:~$ netq lcm add netq-image /path/to/download/netq-agent_5.1.0-ub24.04u6_amd64.deb
+    nvidia@switch:~$ netq lcm add netq-image /path/to/download/netq-agent_5.2.0-ub24.04u4_amd64.deb
-    nvidia@switch:~$ netq lcm add netq-image /path/to/download/netq-apps_5.1.0-ub24.04u6_amd64.deb
+    nvidia@switch:~$ netq lcm add netq-image /path/to/download/netq-apps_5.2.0-ub24.04u4_amd64.deb
     ```

 {{</tab>}}